 Unlocking your prepaid or fully paid phone

 There are, of course, folks who eschew postpaid phones for less common alternatives, namely prepaid and paid-in-full devices.
 Unlocking those is, for the most part, relatively straightforward.
 While there was already a generalized unlocking policy, the Cellular Telephone Industries Association (CITA) put forth a set of standardized unlocking policies for cell phones and tablets with which AT&T, Sprint, T-Mobile, U.S. Cellular, and Verizon have begun to comply.
 The agreed-upon terms require carriers to unlock a phone paid in full, or a prepaid phone in service for a year, if a subscriber makes such a request.
-In addition, cellular providers have to alert subscribers when their handsets are eligible for an unlock.
-And finally, carriers must unlock phones for U.S. military personnel at request.
+Cellular providers also have to alert subscribers when their handsets are eligible for an unlock.
+And finally, carriers must unlock phones for U.S. military personnel upon request.

 Third-party unlocking services, by and large, differ only in name.
 Here’s how most of them work: You make your way to a website, provide payment in exchange for an unlock code, and wait for the code to arrive via email.
-Prices vary depending on your device, but typically, they range anywhere from a few dollars to around $54.
+Prices vary depending on your device, but they typically range anywhere from a few dollars to around $54.
 Third-party services can be precarious, though.
 Most of these require you to pay upfront, and there’s always the risk that the unsavory among them will simply take your money and never send you a code.
 It’s always smart to research a service thoroughly before you fork over any amount of cash.

 Reputable unlocking services also often have customer support lines in order to assist with code issues.
 They typically deliver codes quickly, too.
 If you notice users complaining about codes being delayed for days, weeks, or even months, it’s probably best to stay away from those services.